FAMILY DOG

 Animal protection laws provide for reasonable care and safety but disregard an animal’s inherent urge to roam, to forage for food, seek a mate and procreate.

+And what about birds and animals that instinctively migrate with seasonal changes?
+Are they not psychologically tortured behind fences that confine and confuse their instincts?
 Will “mankind” pay a price for locking lions and tigers behind bars in hopes that we will “understand” them and quit trophy-hunting them into extinction?

-So the problem isn’t animals, it is too many people.
+But this is now.
+Today.
 No matter which way you turn this picture, animals are at greater risk from automobiles and crazy people than they ever were “in the wild.”
+That said, I'll risk offending you by noting that animal cruelty laws are enforced only “after the fact” i.e. after an animal is found to be suffering.

-In 2022 the Federal Animal Welfare Act enacted in 1966 is still valid but it does a mediocre job of regulating how animals are treated in research labs and in practicality.
+The Federal Animal Welfare Act enacted in 1966 is still valid but it does a mediocre job of regulating how animals are treated in research labs.
 Obviously, the AWA has little effect on puppy mills which are easier to hide than large animal facilities.
+The Animal Welfare Act should regulate transporting animals for show, sale or slaughter but other than airline restrictions, it fails miserably.

+Pigs and cattle are so densely packed that if a cow goes down and cannot recover its footing and will likely die before it is discovered.
 There are not enough inspectors and some of them are easily $$$ persuaded to overlook violations.

-We try to solve the space problem with feed lots where “beef”, “pork” and “poultry” is created.
-No matter what it is called, those are live animals designed to be on the move.
-Grazing, rummaging or eating bugs, those animals were meant to cover a relatively large area, whether measured in acres or miles.
+We try to solve the space problem with feed lots where “beef”, “pork” and “poultry” are held.
+No matter what we call them, they are live animals designed to be on the move.
+Grazing, rummaging or eating bugs, those animals were meant to be free to cover large areas, whether measured in acres or miles.
+Instead, we confine “livestock” in cramped conditions we call ‘feed lots’ where they are psychologically tortured and fed un-natural foods designed to add weight.

 Wild horses roam over 20 miles in a day.
 Today they are confined-to-pasture or worse yet, “stabled” in “box stalls” that allow no physical exercise, brain or normal emotional activity and just as critical to equine welfare, no herd (social) interaction.